Last Updated on May 23, 2021 by pirie

 The performance was good enough to qualify her for the Sydney Olympic Games.
 She also finished fourth in the long jump at the Asian Championships in Jakarta with a 6.36m leap.

-She would run the 100m again at the 2001 World Championships.
+Lerma Gabito would rerun the 100m at the 2001 World Championships.

-In the 2003 world championships in Paris, she ran the 100m again.
+In the 2003 world championships in Paris, she reran the 100m.
 At the 2003 Asian Championships held in Manila, she took bronze in 6.50m.

-The last time Filipino women local heritage would win a SEA Games medal.
+The last time Filipino women’s local heritage would win a SEA Games medal.

 In the 2005 Asian Championships in South Korea, she was 6th 6.40m and SEA Games silver in 6.45m.

-Her last major competition was the Asian Games in Doha, Qatar where she was 12th in 5.71m.
+Lerma Gabito’s last major competition was the Asian Games in Doha, Qatar, where she was 12th in 5.71m.

-Shortly after this, she retired to coach the Men’s 4×400 and future star Katherine Khay Santos.
+Shortly after this, Lerma Gabito retired to coach the Men’s 4×400 and future star Katherine Khay Santos.
 She coached the Men’s 4×400 until she retired in 2017.